Best Authentic Cuban Sandwiches in St. Pete

 Most Likely, The Only Real Best Cubans List

-Before we get into the list, an important thing you should be aware of is that there are other publishers of “best of lists” that do not actually go to the establishments, or actually eat the food.
+Another important thing you should be aware of is that there are other publishers of “best of lists” that do not actually go to the establishments, or actually eat the food.
+Most don’t.
+Recently, one even pretended to.
+(Sounds ridiculous, right?)
+They just download photos from the internet, or embed Instagram posts from someone else.
+Instant best of list produced without having to leave the house.

-We absolutely DO.
+We absolutely DO eat at all of the restaurants on all of our lists.
 (How can anyone recommend something they never experienced?)

-Unfortunately, we’ve seen it a lot—from national and local publishers.
+Unfortunately, we’ve seen these junk lists a lot—from national and local publishers.
 We are also aware of a local publisher that offers paid placement in best-of-lists.
 There is no paid placement here.

 I PERSONALLY ATE ALL OF THESE SANDWICHES, AND WENT TO ALL OF THESE PLACES, AND THESE ARE ALL OUR PHOTOS.